transdigiware/blockchain/howto/ibp-console-build-network.md

    * [Resource allocation](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources)
 5. Review the Summary page, then click **Add Certificate Authority**.

 As with the peer, advanced users may already have their own CA and not want to create a new CA using the console.
 If your existing CA can issue certificates in `X.509` format, you can use certificates from your own external CA instead of creating new certificates here.
-See this topic on [Using certificates from an external CA with your peer or ordering service](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-third-party-ca).
+See this topic on [How to use certificates from an external CA with your peer or orderer](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-third-party-ca).

 ### Associating the CA admin identity
 {: #ibp-console-build-network-orderer-ca-admin}